 Legislative strategies for the protection of consumers and the effect of this legislation upon markets.
-The following protective strategies are considered: advertising self regulation; statutory regulation of advertising; the regulation of advertising by government agencies; the regulation of packaging and labelling; protection against sales promotion techniques; the licensing of persons dealing with consumers; product liability; statutory regulation of unconscionable conduct; and special procedures for consumer claims.
+The following protective strategies are considered: advertising self regulation; statutory regulation of advertising; the regulation of packaging and labelling; protection against sales promotion techniques; franchising; the licensing of persons dealing with consumers; product liability; statutory regulation of unconscionable conduct; and special procedures for consumer claims.